MaximePremont/Licenka/README.md

 <h3 align="center">Web3 license manager for the Starton Hackathon</h3>

 ## ⚙️ How to setup your project
+⚠️ The contracts are currently deployed on the testnet, it is important to use it and not to use the mainnet.
 ### 🐳 With Docker (recommanded)
 1. Add your [Starton API Key](https://app.starton.io/en/projects) `API_KEY` in the [.env](.env) file of the project
 2. Make sure Docker is working with `docker run hello-world`